jon-harper/OmniBox/docs/index.md

   [![gallery of OmniBox part combinations][gallery_thumb]][gallery]
 </figure>

+!!! tip
+    To change documentation versions, select a version number from the drop down box at the top of the page.

+    To switch between :material-lightbulb-on: Light and :material-lightbulb-off-outline: Dark reading mode, click the icon next to the search box.

 !!! warning "Beta Release"
     This is the documentation for a Beta release.
 Please report issues via GitHub or Discord.

-## About OmniBox

 OmniBox is a 3D printable, modular electronics case for 3D printers.
 It supports a wide variety of parts and includes templates to add new ones.

 This project is loosely derived from Steve Burcham's [Stand Alone Main Control Case][bgdog] V3.
 It is released under the [MIT License][license] and is distributed free of charge.

-!!! tip
-    To change documentation versions, select a version number from the drop down box at the top of the page.

-    To switch between :material-lightbulb-on: Light and :material-lightbulb-off-outline: Dark reading mode, click the icon next to the search box.

 ## Quick Links